srknskr/Weather/README.md

 # Weather

 It is a Weather application with a beautiful UI created with Xamarin.
+Use PancakeView, SQLite, Shell Page, OpenWeatherMap API, News API.

 ## Blog